manubracchi/api-hub/README.md

 - Send request headers (client -> api).
 - If key type is header send api key as header.
 - Validate Auth0 token [(see how to obtain the token).](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens)
-- Program the method filer (see apis.json allowed-methods parameter).
+- Program the method filter (see apis.json allowed-methods parameter).